Sports Illustrated will announce its choice for Sportsman of the Year on Dec. 6. Here's one of the nominations for that honor by an SI writer.

 Then came the impending tsunami, whose devastation was like nothing before captured on video.
 Cars and trucks were bobbing around in flowing waters like apples in a tub.
 Entire towns and villages on Japan's eastern coast simply washed away without a trace.
 Churning waters rose with seemingly evil intent.
 You surely saw the images; they were unforgettable.

 What could be worse?
 The tsunami badly damaged a nuclear power plant near Fukushima.
 You know the rest.
 A disastrous explosion was averted but the leaking radiation wasn't contained.
 The fallout, no pun intended, continues.
-The story of Iitate, a small village 25 miles northwest of the reactor plant, symbolizes the sad story of Japan as recounted in
+The story of Iitate, a small village 25 miles northwest of the reactor plant, symbolizes the sad story of Japan as recounted in The New Yorker magazine.
+Iitate had been named one of "Japan's 100 Most Beautiful Villages" a year earlier.
+The village was known for its beef but radiation forced residents to slaughter their cows, almost 3,000 of them.
+Now standing in front of the village hall is a machine that announces current radiation levels.
+When last checked, levels were so high that staying in Iatate would be like getting a chest X-ray every 12 hours.

 It's a tragedy that continues to unfold.